 And for more, check out these 15 Classic American Desserts That Deserve a Comeback.

 Healthy Spice Roasted Nuts

 Set out a dish of cocoa pecans or five-spice peanuts.
 We've got four different types of simple and delicious nut recipes that you can make on rotation during the holiday season.

 Get our recipe for Healthy Spice Roasted Nuts.

 Stuffed with blue cheese and wrapped in bacon, these easy-to-assemble dates taste decadent.
-Bring them as an appetizer to Thanksgiving or Friendsgiving; watch future invites roll in.

 Get our recipe for Stuffed Dates.